malee31/Custom-Form-Maker/README.md

 There, open up the `Actions` menu for it and `Manage Keys`.</br>
 Press `Add a key > Create new key > JSON`.
 This will automatically start a download of a JSON file.
 These are the credentials for the service account.</br>
 If you lose the key, you can go back to the same page to generate a new one the same way.</br>
-`Note: The service account email must have permission to read and write to the spreadsheets being used when running the project later.`</br>
 See below for the two ways to add the credentials to the repository: The original JSON file or Environment variables

 # Adding Credentials - JSON File Method